 This itinerary offers a little bit of everything.
 You will enjoy educational experiences touring tea factories, temples, and spice gardens.
 There will be plenty of adventure as you visit elephants and a rock fortress.

 Tip: Sri Lanka has some of the most chaotic driving we’ve ever seen, so I very highly recommend hiring a driver who can handle the roads.
 You’ll probably be safer and get where you’re going faster.
 Plus, they may also provide you with more insight on the areas.

 Day 1: Arrival, Rest, and Relax

 I recommend staying at Mount Lavinia hotel.
 We had a lovely time staying here.
-It’s located right on a beautiful stretch of beach that felt extremely private.
+Mount Lavinia is located right on a beautiful stretch of beach that felt extremely private.
 For breakfast, lunch, and dinner, they have a buffet.
-You may also ask for a menu in which they have more traditional western foods like hamburgers, however the local food is typically always the better option.
+You may also ask for a menu in which they have more traditional Western foods like hamburgers, however, the local food is typically always the better option.

 Mount Lavinia Hotel is not as close to the airport as some hotels, so if you are wanting to stay close to the airport, you may want to consider staying in Negombo.
 For this itinerary, I have you starting in Colombo and ending in Negombo.
 Colombo is 28 miles south of Sri Lanka’s only international airport.

 The jetlag is bad, so today do not plan anything.
-Instead spend the day at the hotel and enjoy the beach.
-Mount Lavinia has a large stretch of beach with chairs, beach toys, and attendents.
+Instead, spend the day at the hotel and enjoy the beach.
+Mount Lavinia has a large stretch of beach with chairs, beach toys, and attendants.

 Day 2: Colombo